paulosuzart/paulosuzart.github.io/_posts/2026-07-15-ducklake-in-production.md

 In this post, you will see some of the challenges and learning encountered while running Ducklake in production.

-**TL;DR:** *You can use many of the shared tips by using [Lakemon](https://www.lakemon.dev/), a tool that is in the making and brings many of the shared tips to our finger tips.
+**TL;DR:** *You can use many of the shared tips by using [Lakemon](https://www.lakemon.dev/), a tool that is in the making and brings many of the shared tips to our fingertips.
 It is under construction.*

 <!--more-->